hasura/graphql-engine/manual/SDKs/ios-sdk.rst

     Hasura.initialise(config: config, enableLogs: true)

+**Note**: The above method can throw a ``HasuraInitError`` incase the project config provided is incorrect.

-**Note**: Initialisation **must** be done before you use the SDK.The best place to initialise Hasura would be in your ``AppDelegate`` class.
+.. tip:: Initialisation **must** be done before you use the SDK.
+The best place to initialise Hasura would be in your ``AppDelegate`` class.

 Hasura Client
 -------------

 The ``HasuraClient`` is the most functional feature of the SDK.
 It is built using the project config specified on initialisation.
-You can get an instance of the client only from Hasura, like so :
+You can get an instance of the client from Hasura, like so :

 .. code:: swift